joshbegley/nyt-latest/README.md

 `The fish, hooked as part of a study on the halibut population around the Ha!
 Ha!
 Bay in the Canadian province of Quebec, measured more than 6.5 feet long, researchers said.`\
 https://nytimes.com/2026/02/07/world/canada/atlantic-halibut-fishing-record-quebec.html

 **Squirrel gets on the pitch and halts Championship game.
 Twice.
-Before comedy attempts to catch it.**\
+Before comedy attempts to catch it**\
 `A squirrel caused chaos in Hull City's home match with fellow promotion chasers Bristol City`\
 https://nytimes.com/athletic/7029685/2026/02/07/hull-bristol-city-squirrel-stopped-play/